Union Station (Houston)

 Union Station is a building in Houston, Texas, in the United States.
-Dedicated on March 2, 1911, and formerly a hub of rail transportation, the building now serves as a cornerstone for Minute Maid Park.
+Dedicated on March 2, 1911, and formerly a hub of rail transportation, the building now serves as a cornerstone for Daikin Park.
 It is listed on the National Register of Historic Places, and has since been superseded by Houston's Amtrak station.

 History

 Construction and rail use

 In 1909 the Houston Belt and Terminal Railway Company commissioned the design of a new union station for Houston from New York City-based architects Warren and Wetmore.
 The location called for the demolition of several structures of Houston prominence.
 Horace Baldwin Rice's residence and Adath Yeshurun Congregation's synagogue among other structures were removed.

 With an original estimated cost of US$1 million, Union Station was constructed by the American Construction Company for an eventual total of five times that amount.
 Exterior walls were constructed of granite, limestone, and terracotta, while the interior used an extensive amount of marble.
 It was completed and opened on March 1, 1911.
 At the time, Houston, with seventeen railways, was considered the main railroad hub of the Southern United States.
 This is also evident by the Seal of Houston, which prominently features a locomotive.
 Two more floors were added the following year.